P=W conjectures for character varieties with symplectic resolution: Introduction

 For $g=1$, the P=W and PI=WI conjectures follow from \cref{thm:PI=IWgenusone} and \cref{PI=WIisP=Wgenusone}.
-Although not presented in this terms, the proof of the P=W conjecture for the symplectic resolution in $g=1$ is due to \cite{deCataldoHauselMigliorini2013}.
+Although not presented in these terms, the proof of the P=W conjecture for the symplectic resolution in $g=1$ is due to \cite{deCataldoHauselMigliorini2013}.

 The proof of the conjectures for $M \coloneqq M_{\mathrm{Dol}}(C, \Sl_2)$, with $C$ a curve of genus $2$, takes up most of the paper.
 We first reduce the P=W conjecture for $M$ and $\widetilde{M}$ to the PI=WI conjecture; see Theorems \ref{P=W and PI=WI}, \ref{cor:splitting} and \ref{P=Wforsingularloci}.
 Finally, the PI=WI conjecture follows from Theorems \ref{Thm:PWinv and var}, \ref{PI=WIvariant} and \ref{thm:P=Winvar}. \end{proof}